garrandall/popular-music-data/tracks/anytime-journey.md

   ranking_list: Billboard Hot 100
   start_date: '1978-07-22'
 ---
-Ooh, ooh, anytime that you want me
+Oh, oh, anytime that you want me
-Ooh, ooh, anytime that you need me
+Oh, oh, anytime that you need me

-Ooh, ooh, anytime that you want me to
+Oh, oh, anytime that you want me to
-Ooh, ooh, anytime that you need me
+Oh, oh, anytime that you need me

 I'm standing here with my arms a mile wide